RuichenHe/physicSimulator/README.md

 <img src="{{ "doc/cloth3D_demo4.gif" | prepend: site.baseurl | prepend: site.url}}" alt="cloth3D_demo4" />

 # [shallowWater1d](https://youtu.be/GQGvUIcUh0k)
 shallowWater 1d is a simulation of 1D shallow water.
+The code structure is extended from the after-class activity ---- HeataFlow_Starter.
 In the scene, a 1D water with intial surface height differences representing a dam break scene has been simulated with midpoint integration method.
 To make the scene realistic, a 2D pixel island sea art scene has been created using ChatGPT4 + DALL.E3.
 In addition, each 1d block of the water is rendered based on its height.
 The left and right boundary are set as reflective.
 To start the simulation, press `Space`.
 To restart the simulation, press `r`.
 ## Demo1 **(Art Contest)**
 ![](https://github.com/RuichenHe/physicSimulator/blob/main/doc/shallowWater1D.gif)